-- Establish a range of interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Carrying out home visits - Having a termly attendance review. - Using fixed penalty notices. - Supporting attendance clinics with the Pastoral Team. - Implementation of the ATTEND Framework (BHCC) - Using Trust and DfE dashboards for data comparisons
+- Establish a range of interventions to address barriers to attendance. - Monitor the implementation and quality of escalation procedures and seek robust evidence of the escalation procedures that work. - Attend or lead attendance reviews in line with escalation procedures. - Establish robust escalation procedures which will be initiated before absence becomes a problem by: - Sending letters to parents. - Having a termly attendance review. - Using fixed penalty notices. - Supporting attendance clinics with the Pastoral Team.